SvenGroot/Ookii.CommandLine/src/Samples/CustomUsage/README.md

 This sample also uses long/short parsing mode, but everything in it is applicable to default mode as well.

-It uses the same arguments as the [Parser Sample](../Parser), so see that for more details about each argument.
+It uses the same arguments as the [long/short mode sample](../LongShort), so see that for more details about each argument.

 The usage help for this sample looks very different: